Skip to content

 • If you can offer an upsell at discount prices instead

-• If you can offer a different service within their budget instead
+• If you can provide a different service within their budget instead

 Next, figure out why they’re asking for one.
-Are they on a tight budget, or are they just hunting for a deal?
+Are they on a tight budget or just hunting for a deal?

-Try offering a few equipment or service options at different prices using a good-better-best HVAC proposal.
-Or, help your customer pay in instalments by adding consumer financing options to your quote.
+Try offering a price guide with a few equipment or service options at different prices using a good-better-best HVAC proposal.
+Or, help your customer pay in installments by adding consumer financing options to your quote.

 Quote in Jobber with a button to see consumer financing loan options provided by Wisetack

-If they just want a discount for the sake of getting a lower price, try keeping the base service the same but upselling an additional service at a discounted price.
+If they want a discount to get a lower price, try keeping the base service the same but upselling an additional service at a discounted price.
 For a furnace repair, for example, offer your customer a cleaning service for less than your usual price.

-This way, you still get paid for the initial job (which is where you likely have the least wiggle room), and the customer feels like they got a deal.
+This way, you still get paid for the initial job (where you likely have the least wiggle room), and the customer feels like they got a deal.

-By the way, don’t forget to use a good HVAC CRM software to manage all of your customers (including the difficult ones who like to negotiate).
+By the way, remember to use good HVAC CRM software to manage all of your customers (including the difficult ones who like to negotiate).

 READ MORE: How to use price bundling to boost your profits